Electric Embers: Handcrafted hosting, powering the fires of change

 Creating groups

-Click Create Group, and choose a Group Name, Type, Subject, Topic, and Description.
+Click Create List, and choose a List Name, Type, Subject, Audience, and Description.
 Be sure to fill in all five areas of the form, and remember that the group name is also part of an email address, so it must contain no spaces (you can use dashes or dots or underscores if you need to separate words) and no strange characters (#, &, (, /, etc.).
 The type decides the most important settings, which you can later adjust.
 These include:

 • General Settings: